 Well, today the game will get more analytical.
 While the first two days delivered contents already known — though pleasantly re-arranged in a lively lecture — I don’t really know what to expect from these last three days.
 No matter what, I’ll be reporting on this blog my impressions.
 Stay tuned!

-Read the next episode: “Real World Risk Institute – Day 3“.
+Read the third part of Jacopo's journey: "Real World Risk Institute Day 3".